Tamir Rice

 On Nov.
 9, 1989 the Berlin Wall fell.
 The anniversary is an opportunity to discuss militarization at the U.S. southern border and pivot to an affirmative vision of what it looks like to protect human rights and invest in creating economic opportunity in border communities.
 Cite the values of safety and community.

 Across the country, voters will also go to the polls to cast their ballots on Election Day.
 After the Supreme Court gutted key protections of the Voting Rights Act, many states are finding new ways to disenfranchise voters.
+Yet, the power of organizing and raising our voices for the changes we want to see in our communities continues to powerfully shape our democracy.
 Cite the values of voice and community when talking about Election Day.

 Carlisle Indian School Opened